Packing Tips

 Check your packing list and stock up on essentials

-1 Week Out
+1 Week Prior

-Do not check the weather!
+Do not fret about the weather!

 The weather in Exuma is relatively steady, and hovers between 75-85 degrees year-round.
 You may look at a forecast filled with rain and fret, but wind typically moves these bands out of the way, and it is extremely rare to get a full day of rain.